-A History of Wedding Veils
+A Brief History of Wedding Veils

-This fashion-forward look mellowed in the 60s with veils taking on a more modern, bohemian vibe.
+This fashion-forward look mellowed in the 60s with veils taking on a more modern, boho vibe.
 Long, floaty styles became popular and took their cue from the ‘flower-power’ look of the time.
 These were often attached to pillbox hats.
 The 1970’s continued with a more relaxed style to the trend with floral crowns and shear veils draped over the top.

 By the 1980s, the bigger the better!
 We saw Princess Diana’s mammoth veil setting the trend for a whole generation of brides.
 Her amazing veil was 24 feet long but the perfect length to make a dramatic statement as she entered St Paul’s cathedral. (surely the longest and most recognisable style in the history of wedding veils!)

 Flash forward to 2011 and Kate Middleton’s 72-inch ivory silk bridal veil also made for a dramatic entrance at Westminster.
 “Kate opted for the ‘celestial halo’ effect,” says designer Kelly from Richard Designs.

 “Unlike most veils, this particular one appeared to be without a comb; instead skilfully pinned behind the halo tiara and resting on her ‘Demi Chignon’ styled hair.
 The soft veiling was positioned precisely on to the comb to allow the correct amount of blusher to fall when it is worn forward.
 An ode to Catherine, this veil is timeless and ethereal!”

 Today the modern bridal veil is less defined and more dependent on the brides preferences.
 Many brides today go without a veil, others opt for a shorter length style, some decide to wear family heirlooms, with personal preference being at the forefront.

 Our Favourite Wedding Veils to Buy Now

 This design from Rixo combines old and new with a dainty vintage pattern and a modern shorter length, we love.